Oh the Prices You'll See: Designing a Fair Exchange System to Mitigate Personalized Pricing: Conclusion

 \section{Conclusion}

-In this work we introduced a system that takes advantage of personalized pricing to improve fairness.
-We examined the effect of price dispersion and explored two different transaction price-setting procedures paired with four fairness targets.
-These modeling choices set the transaction prices from which the system and agents can profit.
-We showed that our system's revenue is higher when prices are more dispersed, and that agents are able to achieve lower prices (up to $67\%$ improvement compared to baseline).
-We demonstrated that a decentralized negotiation approach is better able achieve most notions of fairness compared to a centralized approach.
-We also showed that fairness targets with the same objective (\textit{i.e.,} the value measured), but different scopes (\textit{i.e.,} who it is measured for) were able to be achieved simultaneously.
-However, fairness targets with the same scope but different objectives were difficult to achieve in conjunction.
-While a designer could choose to focus on any one of these targets, from a financial sustainability perspective, minimizing mean cost paid by an individual or group earned more than other targets.
-Our approach is a consumer-driven solution to personalized pricing that does not rely on fair pricing by the seller, or regulations on the marketplace.
-Further directions include varied collective formation approaches as well as evaluating this system on humans.
-Our results are theoretical evidence that such a system could improve fairness for consumers while sustaining itself financially and providing a useful check against extreme personalized pricing.
+In this paper we introduced a fairness-centered exchange system that takes advantage of personalized pricing to improve fairness.
+We simulated the effect of price dispersion and explored two different transaction price-setting procedures paired with four fairness targets to answer \textbf{RQ 1} and \textbf{RQ 2}.
+These modeling choices set the transaction prices from which the system and consumers can profit.
+To answer \textbf{RQ 3}, we showed that our system's revenue is higher when prices are more dispersed, and that consumers are able to achieve lower prices---up to $66\%$ improvement for the mean net cost to individuals and $69\%$ for the mean net cost to a group.
+We demonstrated that a decentralized negotiation approach is better able to achieve most notions of fairness compared to a centralized approach.
+While a designer could choose to focus on either mean or standard deviation as fairness targets, from a financial sustainability perspective, minimizing mean net cost paid by an individual earned more than other targets.
+Our approach is a consumer-driven solution to personalized pricing that does not rely on fair pricing by the seller, or marketplace regulations.
+Further directions include considering multiple goods---requiring computing multiple matchings in parallel, and changing the market structure such that all consumers are not required to buy the good.
+One might also consider varied financial structures to support the exchange system, or conducting human studies to better test the assumptions we made in this work.
+Our results provide theoretical evidence that such a system could improve fairness for consumers while sustaining itself financially and holding sellers accountable for extreme personalized pricing.